-The 2019 French Open main draw begins on Sunday, May 26 and will conclude a fortnight later on June 9, with both men and women vying for a record prize fund.
+The 2019 French Open main draw will conclude on June 9, with both men and women vying for a record prize fund.

 On March 21, the French Tennis Federation announced the pot for this year’s tournament had increased by 8 percent upon the 2018 edition, although it has endeavored to narrow the pay gap between the winner and those players knocked out in the earlier rounds.